janne02/server_be_hyte/README.md

 # Get all users (token required)
-Regular user can only get his own data but admin can get everyones data
+Regular user can only retrieve his own data while admins have access to all users data.

 GET https://hyte-janne.northeurope.cloudapp.azure.com/api/users